 Do we know what Africans actually thought of him?

-For the Victorians, his great role was fighting to abolish the slave trade, an inflammatory topic even now.
+For the Victorians, his great role was fighting to abolish the slave trade.

 We're behind the cathedral and on the Bridge of Sighs, which connects the church to the huge Glasgow Necropolis.
 Down below, High Street is here on its way north to the M8 and, behind us, down to the river.
 The stack on the left belongs to the sprawling Royal Infirmary.
-The gentleman standing on the column at the top of the hill is John Knox, founder of the Scottish Presbyterian Church, and, yes, he's not buried here.
+The gentleman standing on the column at the top of the hill is John Knox, founder of the Scottish Presbyterian Church.
+Despite the memorial, Knox is not buried here.

 Here's Elder's mini-vita.
 Born 1795.
 Apprenticed as a wheelwright under his father.
 By 23 designed factory buildings.
 Got first contract for a marine steam engine when he was 27 and six years later contracted with the East India Company to build the engines for its first paddle steamer, the Berenice.
 At the ripe old age of 43, contracts to build engines for the Admiralty and, a year later, for Cunard.
 We'll bump into Elder again.